New First Senior Treasury Counsel announced

 Once appointed as monitorees, they undertake a series of monitored cases with performance assessed by a combination of the instructing solicitors, leading advocates, members of the judiciary and opponents.
 Instructions may include those from the CPS Central Casework Divisions, from the CPS London Homicide Team, as well instructions in other serious and sensitive casework from across the CPS.
 In addition, monitorees are assessed on advisory work, such as advice on unduly lenient sentence (ULS) cases.

-Every monitoree is assigned a Junior Treasury Counsel mentor to oversee their two-year monitoring period and provide confidential advice and assistance.
+Every monitoree is assigned a Junior Treasury Counsel mentor to oversee their three-year monitoring period and provide confidential advice and assistance.
 Support is also offered more widely by the other members of the Treasury Counsel team.